STOP FISH BOMBING!

 [ FIND OUT MORE ]

 One of the UN’s key Sustainable Development Goals since September 2015 is to stop Illegal, Unreported and Unregulated fishing by 2020.
-That’s just five very short years to tackle a problem of grave global concern.
+That this goal SDG 14 has not been met is a problem of grave global concern.
 At risk is a major source of protein for billions of people in Asia and the health of the world’s remaining coral reefs.
-The good news is that Shotspotter technology, which is successfully combatting gun crime in the USA, can now be used to help tackle this fish bombing problem.
+The good news is that ShotSpotter technology, which is successfully combating gun crime in the USA, can now be used to help tackle this fish bombing problem.
+Click here for the UN SDG 14 progress report.